danielmtowe/OpenCV-Tutorial/lesson_2/README.md

 ```

-When I run the code, a new window will open with the stunning Yeosu Nightsea Photo.
+When I run the code, a new window will open with zebra Photo.
 (FYI, the photo above was taken by me; use the photo you took to reverse the code.)
 The image can be read using the cv2.imread() function.
 The cv2.imshow() function outputs the read picture to the screen.
 When you press any key on the keyboard, the window disappears.
 If there is no cv2.waitKey() in the code, the window will appear and then disappear.
 This is because cv2.wiatKey() does the ability to pop up a photo until a key is entered.
-After you've entered the key, use cv2.destroyAllWindows to turn off all window windows ().
+After you've entered the key, use cv2.destroyAllWindows() function to turn off all window windows.

 Let's now print a black-and-white image. cv2 as a parameter of cv2.imread ().
 When you pass an IMREAD_GRAYSCALE, it is imported as a black and white image.
-The code below is the same as the code above and cv2.
-IMREAD_GRAYSCALE is only used as a parameter.
+The code below is the same as the code above and cv2.IMREAD_GRAYSCALE is only used as a parameter.

 cv2.imread(path, flag)
 path: image file pathflag
 : Set
-how images are read - cv2.
-IMREAD_COLOR (default): Imports as a color image.
+how images are read - cv2.IMREAD_COLOR (default): Imports as a color image.
 Ignores the transparency (alpha value).
 - cv2.
 IMREAD_GRAYSCALE: Loads the image in black and white tones.
 - cv2.
 IMREAD_UNCHANGED: Imports the image as-is, including the transparency (alpha value).